prometheus-operator/runbooks/content/runbooks/kubernetes/KubeAPIDown.md

 $ kubectl -n kube-system get pods
 $ kubectl -n kube-system logs -l 'app=kube-apiserver'
 ```

+Check networking on the node.
+Check firewall on the node.
+Investigate kube proxy logs.
+Investigate NetworkPolicies if prometheus/kubeApi was not filtered out.

 ## Mitigation

 If you can still reach the API server intermittently, you may be able treat this
 like any other failing deployment.
 If not, it's possible you may have to refer
 to the disaster recovery documentation.